About Masvingo Province - Pindula, Local Knowledge

 |+

-'''Masvingo Province''' is one of [[Zimbabwe ]].
+'''Masvingo Province''' is one of the ten [[Zimbabwe Provinces]].
 It covers mainly the south-eastern parts of the country and its administrative capital is [[Masvingo]] city.
 The province was previously known as Victoria Province in colonial [[Rhodesia]].

 == History ==